gvwilson/sensibleadventures/nardica/nardica.md

 "It's normal for an apprentice to carry their teacher's gear," Wales explained gently.
-Iffy nodded jerkily and followed him down the gangplank with one box dangling at the end of each arm.
+Iffy nodded jerkily and followed him down the gangplank with one box in each hand.

 Doctor Johel stepped forward to greet them.
 "Mister Wales," she said warmly, extending her hand.
 "Such a pleasure to see you again."
-Her clipped accent was straight out of an old story sim.
-Her eyes sparkled as she and Wales shook hands.
+Her clipped accent was straight out of an old story sim, and her eyes actually sparkled as she and Wales shook hands.

 "And you, doctor."
 Wales bowed his head slightly before releasing her hand.
 "My apologies again for the commotion I caused."

-"Long overdue in some people's opinions,"
+"No apology necessary,"
 Doctor Johel said briskly.
-"The Brazilians have been quite daring of late.
-This will certainly give them pause."
+"Pirates are pirates no matter who's flag they fly, and it's useful to know that the Brazilians are able to get that close without being detected."

 Wales inclined his head again.
 "As you say."
 He hesitated.
-"Do you know yet whether the ship had any crew?"
+"Do you know yet how many were lost?"

 The tiny woman's expression didn't soften.
 "I'm afraid we don't.